-Garlic, oil, and chilies — or aglio, olio e peperoncino as they’d say in Italy.
-Add spaghetti, and you’ve got an absolutely classic pasta dish.
+Fresh garlic, oil, and chilies — or aglio, olio e peperoncino as they’d say in Italy.
+Add spaghetti to these simple ingredients, and you’ve got one of the absolutely classic pasta recipes.
 Naples might claim it as theirs, but folks in Rome have their own loving name for it — ajo ojo.

 The real surprise here — the astonishment, if you like — is that something that’s so alive with richly satisfying flavors can be so fast and easy to make.